 emails, are promising to expedite the process.

-Fake COVID-19 miracle cures and testing kits: Threat actors
+Fake COVID-19 miracle cures and testing kits: Threat actors are sending phishing

 coronavirus cures and tests that are not approved by